Disentangling tensor product structures: Conclusion

 \section{Conclusion}

 As an attempt to push further some questions arising in the growing field of quantum mereology, we have introduced the notion of disentangling tensor product structure (TPS), defined as a factorization of a Hilbert space in which a given time-evolving quantum state is a product state at all times.
 In the case of a C-NOT gate evolution between two qbits, we were able to explicitly construct a disentangling TPS.
 However, we have shown that such a construction is not possible in general under a very weak assumption on the time-evolving quantum state, leading to the idea that ‘most’ quantum systems cannot be disentangled.
+In the language of \cite{franzmann2024or}, this result may be seen as the analog of the fact that normal coordinates can only be found for an infinitesimally small region in spacetime.

 The next natural step would be to search for approximate disentanglement.
 This amounts to determine the TPS $\mathcal{T}$ for which a given $\ket{\Psi(t)}$ deviates as little as possible from the set of the product states $P_\mathcal{T}$, \textit{i.e.} the TPS that minimizes $\underset{t \in [0,T]}{\sup} d( \ket{\Psi(t)} , P_\mathcal{T})$ for some suitable distance $d$.
 Some ideas are perhaps to be found in \cite{wiesniak2020distance}, but this quest seems fairly unreachable, in particular if the factorization of $\mathcal{H}$ includes not only two but $n$ tensor factors, due to the extremely complex nature of the set $P_\mathcal{T}$.
 Determining whether a vector belongs to $P_\mathcal{T}$ is known to be a NP-hard problem, in fact most tensor problems are \cite{hillar2013most}.